zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/srpl_cli.rst

 The Solicitation PDU RPL Configuration Client model communicates with a Solicitation PDU RPL Configuration Server model using the application keys configured by the Configuration Client.

-If present, the Solicitation PDU RPL Configuration Client model must be instantiated on the primary element.
+If present, the Solicitation PDU RPL Configuration Client model must only be instantiated on the primary element.

 Configurations
 **************